ConnerArdman/Code-Quality-Guide/_pages/04javascript.md

     ```

     <a name="no-css"></a><a name="15.3"></a>
-  - [15.3](#no-css) Do not include any CSS styles in JavaScript unless absolutely necessary.
+  - [14.3](#no-css) Do not include any CSS styles in JavaScript unless absolutely necessary.
 Prefer adding and removing classes.

+    **NOTE**: There are two primary ways to add a class with JavaScript, using
+    `element.classList.add("class-name")` and `element.className = "class-name"`.
+    However there is a key difference, setting `className` directly results in deleting
+    all other classes, while `classList.add()` simply adds a new class.
+For this reason,
+    we usually prefer utilizing the `add()` and `remove()` functions of the classList.

     **TIP**: A good rule of thumb is that if you can make a CSS class to easily achieve your desired output, you should do that instead.
 Styling in JavaScript should only occur when adding dynamic styles (such as a random color) that cannot be predetermined with CSS classes.